AppleDog77/odin-recipes/README.md

 # odin-recipes
-First activity of the Odin Project.
+First activity of the Odin Project, in which one learns about HTML and Git.